 You will need a publicly accessible place to host your images, such a Dropbox account, or your own hosting platform that allows direct file access.

 Dropbox is an easy to use hosting service with a generous 2GB of storage on their free plan.
-To use images on Dropbox in your map data you should place the images in your Dropbox public folder.

 Your own hosted files